Leonard Williams (defensive lineman): College career

 As a true freshman in 2012, Williams started nine of 13 games at defensive tackle, recording 64 tackles, eight sacks and an interception.
 He was named the Pac-12 Conference Defensive Freshman of the Year.
 As a sophomore in 2013, Williams was moved from tackle to defensive end.
 After recording 74 tackles and six sacks, Williams was a named a first-team All-Pac-12 Conference selection and was an All-American by ESPN.
 As a junior in 2014, he recorded 80 tackles and seven sacks.
 He was named Team MVP, first-team All-Pac-12 and was an All-American by the American Football Coaches Association (AFCA) and ESPN.

 After his junior season, Williams announced that he would forgo his senior year and enter the 2015 NFL draft.

 Professional career

 Pre-draft

 In May 2014, Williams was projected a top-4 selection in the 2015 NFL draft by various mock drafts.
 By October 2014, Williams was projected as a top-3 selection.
-In the months leading up to the draft Williams was regularly the 2nd pick in mock drafts, but in the final weeks most experts predicted that Marcus Mariota would instead be the 2nd pick, with Williams subsequently falling to 3–5th place.
+In the months leading up to the draft Williams was regularly the 2nd pick in mock drafts, but in the final weeks some experts predicted that Marcus Mariota would instead be the 2nd pick, with Williams subsequently falling to 3–5th place.